 • Funds usually derived from many donors but managed in a single endowment

-• Make grants from donor-advised funds that reflect the donors’ interests
+• Income from the endowment is used to make grants • Make grants from donor-advised funds that reflect the donors’ interests

 • May make grants from discretionary funds to support key regional initiatives